-Competitions with sabres shall be held before a judge of three, five or seven qualified judges, one of whom shall act as Director.

-Sabre blades shall not exceed 33 inches in length; shall not be less than 5-8 inches in width at the base, tapering to half an inch at the point.
+Competitions with sabres shall be held before a jury of three or more judges, one of whom may act as a director.
+Sabre blades shall not exceed 33 inches in length; and shall not be more than 5/8 inch, nor less than 1⁄2 inch in width at the base, tapering to not more than 1⁄2 inch, nor less than 3/8 inch at the point.